daaronr/eamt_gitbook_public/how-this-gitbook-works.md

 ## What are 'saving' and 'merging'?

 ## Technical: Connections with Git/Github and coding

+This Gitbook is connected to the private github-hosted repo [daaronr/effective_giving_market_testing](https://github.com/daaronr/effective_giving_market_testing].
+It 'backs up' nicely to a set of easy-to-follow markdown files and folders.
+If you prefer not to use the web interface, you should be able to edit those files in any interface and push/merge the content in.
+(Trying this now 22 Jul 2021).